 Carry $10 in a side or back pocket.

 The doors that have opened for me from learning a few words of the local language are huge and wide.
 I’ve managed to get myself out of tricky situations (many of which I’m too embarrassed to share), get directions, and obtain the correct bus ticket in some foreign land.
-All because I learned a few words and phrases like “how much?”, “Where is?”, “bakery”, “bus station”.
+Because I learned a few words and phrases, like “how much?”, “Where is…?”, “bakery”, “bus station”.

 I can’t overstate how important this is.
 It could be one of the best travel hacks in your toolbox.